Chevrolet Corvette C6.R: Selleslagh Racing Team

 Patrick Selleslagh became the very first customer Corvette team after purchasing a C5-R chassis in late 2001.
 SRT has gone on to win several Belcar Championships including 2005, with five victories, and also in 2006 where they scored another win in the Zolder 24 hours after victory in 2005.

 The team's 2008 season consisted of entries in the FFSA French GT and the FIA GT Championship.
 Winning in Monza with Christophe Bouchut and Xavier Maassen, they scored their first ever win in the Championship.
 For the 2009 season, SRT campaigned their C6.R in both the FIA GT and FFSA French GT championships.
 Former PK driver Bert Longin was racing with the Belgian squad for the FIA GT alongside James Ruffier.

 In the 2010 season, SRT competed in the FIA GT1 World Championship series under the flag of the Mad-Croc Racing.

 In 2011 the SRT Corvette was entered under the Exim Bank Team China title, with drivers Mike Hezemans and Nick Catsburg.
 They had a pole and podium result (3rd place) in the silverstone race.

 In 2014 SRT Corvette will be participating in the International GT Open with Maxime Soulet and Nicky Catsburg.
 In the BRCC they will be participating with Maxime Soulet, Maarten Makelberge and a third driver.

 Race Victories

-Pratt & Miller C6RS
+Pratt Miller C6RS

-It is a conversion of Corvette Z06 that resembles C6.R and shares components with the race car, produced by Pratt & Miller.
+The C6RS is a conversion of Corvette Z06 that resembles C6.R and shares components with the race car, produced by Pratt Miller.
 It uses Katech Performance 8.2L engine rated 600 horsepower and 600 lb-ft torque.
 The car has top speed of 202 mph.
-The production began in April 2008.
-25 were produced in the first year.
-Only 7 Corvette C6RS were ever built but the original intention was to build 25 cars.
+The production began in April 2008 with a planned run of 25 for the first year; however, only 7 Corvette C6RS were ever built.

 A version running E85 ethanol was created with Jay Leno, appeared in 2007 SEMA show.
 Convertible version was unveiled in 2008 12 Hours of Sebring.